JakobSimonsen/Melalog/README.md

 # "Melalog" Melanoma Detection Tool

 ## Overview
+#### Disclaimer: This project was created during Meta's Llama Hackathon in Oslo and will not be maintained.

 This project aims to develop a tool for detecting melanoma, a type of skin cancer, using a deep learning model.
 The tool will be designed to analyze skin lesion images and provide accurate diagnoses.